ra2003/FileChanger/index.md

 - Clean Regestry

 ### Usage:
+- Regestry
-> hide all desktop icons
+- hide all desktop icons
-> Automatically restart your computer on critical error
+    - Automatically restart your computer on critical error
-> Filtering files by their extensions
+    - Filtering files by their extensions
-> Retrieving file information
+- Retrieving file information
-> #### New Desing
+- #### New Desing

 >  *Everything* is going according to **plan**.
  ![Tux, the Linux mascot](scr.PNG)